|

 The Times, Sunday Times and Telegraph now seem to

-to focus on your job," said Ian Holloway of his centre-half Danny
+got to focus on your job," said Ian Holloway of his centre-half

-Shittu, who was the subject of several bids during the transfer
+Danny Shittu, who was the subject of several bids during the

-window.
-With rumours suggesting that the QPR manager may this week
+transfer window.
+With rumours suggesting that the QPR manager may

-take over at managerless Leicester, he was certainly heeding his own
+this week take over at managerless Leicester, he was certainly

-third consecutive defeat, picking the bones out of another colourful
+to a third consecutive defeat, picking the bones out of another

-week at Loftus Road.
-Five players were given their debuts on Saturday,
+colourful week at Loftus Road.
+Five players were given their debuts

-the result of a desperate scramble to produce a side capable of
+on Saturday, the result of a desperate scramble to produce a side

-competing at Elland Road.
-Training for a new system went ahead on
+capable of competing at Elland Road.
+Training for a new system went

-Friday without a goalkeeper.
-"I was very proud of my Queens Park
+ahead on Friday without a goalkeeper.
+"I was very proud of my

-Strangers side," he said.
-"I've never known anything like the last
+Queens Park Strangers side," he said.
+"I've never known anything

 If Holloway has one eye on the Leicester vacancy he did not show

-new Polish left-back and his desire to see several senior first-team
+his new Polish left-back and his desire to see several senior

-members out of the treatment room.
-If Leicester have one eye on
+first-team members out of the treatment room.
+If Leicester have one

-Holloway it would be no surprise given his record - promotion in 2004
+eye on Holloway it would be no surprise given his record -

-has been followed by two seasons of stability in the Championship,
+promotion in 2004 has been followed by two seasons of stability in

 |